Pad\'e Approximant Neural Networks for Enhanced Electric Motor Fault Diagnosis Using Vibration and Acoustic Data: Methods

 Padé neurons generalize both convolutional and generative neuron models.
-For \( P = 1 \) and \( Q = 0 \), the Padé neuron reduces to a standard convolutional neuron, and for \( P \geq 2 \) and \( Q = 0 \), they behave as generative neurons.
+For \( P = 1 \) and \( Q = 0 \), the Padé neuron reduces to a standard convolutional neuron in CNNs, and for \( P \geq 2 \) and \( Q = 0 \), they behave as generative neurons in Self-ONNs.
 As a result, PAONs can effectively capture complex nonlinear relationships and they are capable of replacing existing neuron models in CNNs and Self-ONNs.
+Compared to a standard Conv1D layer, the PAON formulation introduces \((P+Q-1) \times K \times C_{\text{in}} \times C_{\text{out}}\) additional trainable parameters for a kernel size \(K\), where \(C_{\text{in}}\) and \(C_{\text{out}}\) denote the number of input and output feature maps, respectively.
+This increase is due to the full PAON mapping that consists of \((P+Q)\) parallel convolutional branches, whereas a conventional convolution employs only a single branch.
 Figure~\ref{fig2} offers a comparative illustration of the computations involved in a convolutional, generative, and Padé neuron.